Clark County Government Center

 The government center is organized around a multifunctional County courtyard and shaded pedestrian spine.
 The shaded, circular arcade supplements the circular form of the buildings.
 Aligned radially with the columns are three rows of trees framing a sloped lawn amphitheater.
 A centered raised platform creates the stage.
 The amphitheater is an acre and a half in area and 280 ft in diameter.
 It has accommodated public gatherings and performances.

+History

+The site where the Government Center was built had previously been used by the Union Pacific railroad as a maintenance hub.
+An open trench had been dug by the railroad for disposal of toxic chemicals and was used for over a decade.
+The practice ceased by the 1970s, and the trench was covered with dirt.
+Further contamination of the site occurred in the 1980s, from two diesel oil spills.

+In the 1990s, the site of the trench area was purchased by Las Vegas for $4 million, and then sold to Clark County for $10 to facilitate the construction of a government center building, as the county's offices were scattered around the area.

+In January 2021, a lawsuit was filed alleging that the toxic material from the railroad had not been properly cleaned when the Government Center was constructed, and further alleged that this resulted in a cluster of cancer illness and deaths.
+Workers involved with the lawsuit claimed that black soot, particularly in the basement level, was prevalent, and that they experienced illnesses while working.

 Awards

 The Center has received awards including “Best Non-Hotel Architecture” and the “People’s Choice Las Vegas Journal” award in 1998, 1999, 2000, 2001, 2002, 2003, 2004 and 2005.